fwehmeier/BuildingAI-project/README.md

     N = len(data)
     dist = np.empty((N, N), dtype=np.float)
     dist = np.array(all_pairs(data,N))
+    print ('-------------------')
     print(dist)
+    print ('-------------------')
     print(np.unravel_index(np.argmin(dist), dist.shape))

 def main(events):
-    # tasks your code should perform:

-    # 1. split the text into words, and get a list of unique words that appear in it
+    # 1. split the list of events into single events, and get a list of unique events that appear in it
-    # a short one-liner to separate the text into sentences (with words lower-cased to make words equal
+    # a short one-liner to separate the list into a list per shipments (with events lower-cased to make events equal
     # despite casing) can be done with
     # docs = [line.lower().split() for line in text.split('\n')]
     docs = [line.lower().split() for line in events.split('\n')]
     #print (docs)
     N = len(docs)
-    #print (N)
+    print (N)
-    # create the vocabulary: the list of words that appear at least once
+    # create the event vocabulary: the list of events that appear at least once
     vocabulary = list(set(events.lower().split()))
-    print (vocabulary)
+    #print (vocabulary)

-    # 2. go over each unique word and calculate its term frequency, and its document frequency
+    # 2. go over each unique events and calculate its term frequency, and its document frequency
     df = {}
     tf = {}

     for word in vocabulary:
-        # tf: number of occurrences of word w in document divided by document length
+        # tf: number of occurrences of events/word w in document divided by document length
         # note: tf[word] will be a list containing the tf of each word for each document
         # for example tf['he'][0] contains the term frequence of the word 'he' in the first
         # document